ezEngine/docs/docs/effects/particle-effects/particle-effects-overview.md

 **Note:** Pre-simulation obviously has a performance cost during the first simulation step.
 Therefore, keep the pre-simulation duration as low as possible.

 Also be aware that for many ambient effects, that are instantiated a lot throughout a scene, prefer to use [shared effects](#shared-effects).
 Pre-simulation may still be necessary to fix their very first appearance, though.

+### Invisible Update Rate

+When a particle effect is not visible, it may still need to be updated, as the way that it changes may make it visible in the first place.
+For example the smoke of a smoke grenade that is behind the player may become visible when it is blown into the players view by the wind.
+It may be sufficient, though, to only update the effect ten times, or even just 5 times per second, while invisible.
+Thus reducing the computational overhead.

+However, there are also effects which do not need to be updated, at all, when invisible.
+A waterfall effect, for instance, will always look similar.
+Thus once it is out of view, it can be simply paused.

+And there are even effects that can be discarded entirely, when out of view.
+Bullet impact effects, for example, may be so small and have such a short life span, that there is no value in updating them at all, unless they are visible to begin with.

+Which update method to use can be chosen from the *Effect tab* using the **WhenInvisible** property.

 ## See Also